Non-profit

 Human Rights Day 2023

 In 2023, the International Institute on Race, Equality, and Human Rights published a post celebrating Human Rights Day.
 The report also criticized several Latin American countries for what it viewed as human rights violations.
-The report criticized Cuba’s communist dictatorship for passing new laws allowing it to further crackdown on freedom of speech and expression.
-The report criticized Nicaragua’s communist authoritarian regime for banning political dissidents from returning to the country and holding hundreds of political prisoners.
+The report criticized Cuba’s communist dictatorship for passing new laws further restricting freedom of speech and expression.
+The report criticized Nicaragua’s leftist authoritarian regime for banning political dissidents from returning to the country and holding hundreds of political prisoners.
 The report criticized Colombia for not doing enough to prevent the assassination of activists.
 The report criticized Peruvian conservative politicians for trying to ban abortion and gender ideology in schools.
-Finally, the report criticized the Dominican Republic for deporting Haitian migrants.
-5
+The report also criticized the Dominican Republic for deporting Haitian migrants.
+13

 Nicaragua

-In October 2023, the International Institute on Race, Equality, and Human Rights attacked Nicaragua’s communist authoritarian regime for passing laws that it claimed threatened women’s rights.
+In October 2023, the International Institute on Race, Equality, and Human Rights criticized Nicaragua’s leftist authoritarian regime for passing laws that it claimed threatened women’s rights.
 Nicaragua passed laws restricting non-governmental organizations and restricting the speech of women’s rights activists.
-The group attacked Nicaragua’s government for stripping Nicaraguan dissidents of their citizenship and denying them entry in the country.
-6
+The group] criticized Nicaragua’s government for stripping Nicaraguan dissidents of their citizenship and denying them entry in the country.
+14

-In November 2023, the group attacked the Nicaraguan government for withdrawing from the Organization of American States and said that the government would not be able to avoid accountability.
-7
+In November 2023, the group attacked the Nicaraguan government for withdrawing from the Organization of American States.
+15

 In March 2024, the International Institute on Race, Equality, and Human Rights released a report to commemorate International Transgender Day of Visibility.
-The report criticized some Latin American governments for the lack of available hormone therapy, sex change surgeries, and other related medical treatments.
+The report criticized some Latin American governments for the lack of available cross-sex and puberty-blocking hormone therapy, sex change surgeries, and other related medical treatments.
 The report called for, among other things, providing sex change surgeries and other transgender-related healthcare treatments free of charge.
-1
+16

 United Nations Dues

-The International Institute on Race, Equality, and Human Rights joined with numerous other left-of-center and human rights groups to encourage nations to pay their United Nations dues.
+The International Institute on Race, Equality, and Human Rights has joined with other left-of-center and human rights groups to encourage nations to pay their United Nations dues.
 The groups also called for an increase in the United Nations budget.
-8
+17

 Leadership